autocrypt/autocrypt/doc/level1.rst

 The ``addr`` attribute indicates the single recipient address this header is valid for.
-In case this address differs from the one the MUA considers the sender of the e-mail in parsing, which will usually be the one specified in the :mailheader:`From` header, the entire header MUST be treated as invalid.
+In case this address differs from the one the MUA considers the sender of the e-mail in parsing, which will usually be the one specified in the ``From`` header, the entire header MUST be treated as invalid.

 The ``type`` and ``key`` attributes specify the type and data of the key material.
 For now the only supported type is ``1``, which